cnrosu/AutoHelpDesk/docs/windows-firewall-smb-cross-vlan.md

 ## References
 - `docs/windows-firewall-smb-cross-vlan.md`

-# Windows Firewall SMB/NetBIOS exposure example
+# Windows Defender Firewall SMB/NetBIOS exposure example

 **Impact (for issue card): A ransomware infection on a guest VLAN could traverse the open firewall rule to reach the finance file server and encrypt shared documents.**